belerico/prosviso_assignment_3/README.md

 ## Project Repository and import information
 + Gitlab repository link: `https://gitlab.com/belerico/prosviso_assignment_3`

-+ The project was developed using `Intellij IDEA`, you can directly import project from gitlab on the IntelliJ.
++ The project was developed using `Intellij IDEA`, you can directly import project from gitlab on IntelliJ.
 + On intelliJ --> 'File/new/Project from version control/git'
     + Insert the link of the gitlab repo.